Impact of environmental variables on the reduction of nitric acid (HNO3) by volatile organic compounds emitted by motor vehicles

 American Chemical Society

 Leong, Y J.; Rutter, A P.; Gutierrez, C V.; Wong, Hui Yi; Junaid, Mariam; Scheuer, Eric; Dibb, Jack E.; and Griffin, R J., "Impact of environmental variables on the reduction of nitric acid (HNO3) by volatile organic compounds emitted by motor vehicles" (2014).
-Earth Sciences Scholarship.
+Abstracts of Papers of the Aamerican Chemical Society.
 121.

 This document is currently not available here.